 Noise Formerly Condition IV.S.
 Noise and V.B.5.

-Construction noise shall not exceed noise criteria or any applicable requirements of Orange County.
+Construction noise shall not exceed the noise criteria or any applicable requirements of Orange County.
 The licensee shall notify area residents in advance of the onset and anticipated duration of the steam blowout of the facility's heat recovery steam generator and steam lines.
 Such steam blowout shall be conducted between 7:00 A.M. and sunset.

 Screening Formerly Condition IV.
 Q. Screening and Condition V.B.8.

-The Licensee shall comply with applicable local government requirements concerning the screening of the certified facility
+The Licensee shall provide screening of the site to the extent feasible through the use of aesthetically acceptable structures, vegetated earthen berms, and/or existing or planted vegetation.

 C. Flood Protection Control Formerly Condition XIX.
 Flood Control Protection

-The plant and associated facilities shall be constructed in such a manner as to comply with the Orange County flood protection requirements.
+The certified facilities shall be constructed in such a manner as to comply with the Orange County flood protection requirements.

 D. Conservation Area Formerly Condition XXXI.
 Orange County

-Prior to initiation of construction (including any impacts to wetlands), the licensee shall have a formal conservation area determination approved by Orange County.
+Prior to initiation of construction (including any impacts to wetlands), the Licensee shall prepare a formal conservation area determination and submit it to Orange County for review and approval.

 E. Public Works Impacts Formerly Condition XXXI.
 Orange County

-1. Licensee agrees to submit to the Orange County Public Works Department a certified maintenance of traffic plan prepared by a Professional Engineer in a form that complies with the rules, regulations, standards and criteria of the County.
+1. Prior to performing any works that may affect traffic, the Licensee agrees to submit to the Orange County Public Works Department a certified maintenance of traffic plan prepared by a Florida-licensed Professional Engineer in a form that complies with the rules, regulations, standards and criteria of the County.

-2. Licensee and its contractors must adhere to applicable Florida Department of Transportation and Orange County regulations when transporting materials and equipment to the site.
+2. The Licensee and its contractors must adhere to applicable Florida Department of Transportation and Orange County regulations when transporting materials and equipment to the site.

 F. Open Burning Formerly Condition XII.
 Solid Wastes